 Click on Options, and then on Privacy & Security.
 You’ll see Cookies and Site Data, and the option to Clear Data.

 As always, Twintel is here to assist you with all aspects of your technology.
-Find out how else we can assist you by giving us a call at 888-428-0599 and asking us about our IT support and consulting services.
+Find out how else we can assist you by giving us a call at 888-428-0599 or scheduling a meeting and asking us about our IT support and consulting services.